-This statement, written for the benefit of the members of the Morgan Stanley UK Group Pension Plan (the "Plan"), sets out how, and the extent to which, the Statement of Investment Principles ('SIP') produced by the Trustee has been followed over the 12 months to 31 December 2020.
+This statement, written for the benefit of the members of the Morgan Stanley UK Group Top-Up Pension Plan (the "Plan"), sets out how, and the extent to which, the Statement of Investment Principles ('SIP') produced by the Trustee has been followed over the 12 months to 31 December 2020.

 The SIP is a document drafted by the Trustee in order to help govern the Plan's investment strategy.
-It details a range of investment-related policies, a summary of which, for the DB Section, is included in the table below, alongside the relevant actions taken by the Trustee in connection with each of these policies.
+It details a range of investment-related policies, a summary of which, is included in the table below, alongside the relevant actions taken by the Trustee in connection with each of these policies.
+The Plan is principally a vehicle for the investment of Additional Voluntary Contributions and Bonus Waivers.